Improving Intrinsic Exploration with Language Abstractions: Ablations

 \subsection{L-NovelD components}

 To examine the relative performance of each component of L-NovelD, we run ablation experiments by (1) using the language-based reward \emph{only}, or (2) combining the language and state embedding into a single representation.
-Note that using the language-based reward only is quite similar to approaches like LEARN \cite{goyal2019using} and \citet{harrison2018guiding} that give language-based intermediate rewards, though those methods do not implement a notion of novelty that reduces the reward as an agent encounters the same message over and over again (this is important to encourage exploration).
+As discussed in Appendix~\ref{app:naive_reward}. using the language-based reward only is equivalent to the naive message baseline (and thus prior work like \cite{goyal2019using,harrison2018guiding,mirchandani2021ella}) with an RND-determined novelty-based decay.

 Results are in Figure~\ref{fig:lnoveld_ablations}.
-They show that using the language reward alone results in uniformly worse performance across environments, suggesting that it can still be helpful to provide a simpler navigation-based bonus to encourage exploration.
-Additionally, while combining the state and language into a single embedding works perfectly well for MiniGrid, it does not work as well for MiniHack tasks, suggesting that the additional flexibility afforded by the separate L-NovelD term can be helpful in certain settings.
-In principle we believe that it might be possible to tune the state and language embedding sizes of combined NovelD to see comparable performance to L-NovelD, but the point of L-NovelD is to clarify the contributions made by both the language and state and make it easier to trade-off between the two.
+They show that using the language reward alone results in uniformly worse performance across environments, suggesting that a naive message-based reward, even with novelty decay, underperforms and it is important to provide a simpler navigation-based bonus to encourage exploration.\footnote{Note also that message-only NovelD underperforms L-AMIGo as well.} Additionally, while combining the state and language into a single embedding works well for MiniGrid, it does not work as well for MiniHack tasks, suggesting that the additional flexibility afforded by the separate L-NovelD term can be helpful in many settings.
+In principle, it should be possible to tune the state and language embedding sizes of combined NovelD to see comparable performance to L-NovelD, but the point of L-NovelD is to clarify the contributions made by both the language and state and make it easier to trade-off between the two.